A healthy and easy recipe for very flavorful broiled shrimp with Cajun-style seasoning. So easy and quick, it’s the perfect weeknight dinner!

 Yes, absolutely!
-Broiled shrimp are very easy to make.
-In fact, broiling is my favorite way to cook shrimp.
-It’s an especially appropriate method for cajun style shrimp because the high heat broiling really brings out these bold flavors.
+In fact, broiling is my favorite way to cook them.
+And it’s an especially appropriate method for Cajun-style shrimp because the high heat really brings out their bold flavor.

 If you use jumbo shrimp, as the recipe instructs, there’s no need to thread them on skewers.
 Actually, even if you use smaller shrimp you can skip the skewers.

 The reason?
-There’s no need to turn the shrimp midway through broiling.
-You can simply arrange the shrimp on the baking pan in a single layer, broil them for 4 minutes, and they’re done.
+There’s no need to turn the shrimp midway through cooking.
+You can simply arrange them on the baking sheet in a single layer, broil them for 4 minutes, and they’re done.

 For smaller shrimp, 3 minutes is likely enough.
 Of course, it’s a good idea to cut one of them in half and make sure they’re done before serving them.